 For couples with an unfulfilled desire to have children, cryopreservation is an important component on the way to the desired child.
 As part of cryopreservation, sperm, ova, embryos or testicular tissue are frozen and stored.
 This will allow them to be used later.

 Cryopreservation is a complex but well-established method.
-In sperm, about half survive freezing and later thawing.
-The remaining amount is usually sufficient to fertilize eggs in the course of an IVF or ICSI.
-The cryopreservation of embryos works largely lossless.
-Up to 95% of the frozen embryos can be thawed vital again.
+About half the sperm survive freezing and thawing at a later date.
+That amount is usually sufficient to fertilize eggs in the course of an IVF or ICSI.
+The cryopreservation of embryos works largely without losses.
+Up to 95% of the frozen embryos can be retrieved viable from a frozen state.

 In 2016, Chinese scientists found that the "baby-take-home-rate"after artificial insemination with frozen embryos is higher than with "fresh" ones.

-The risk of developing baby from thawed body cells is no greater than that of babies conceived in any other way.
-The risk of a miscarriage remains the same.
+The risk for the baby created from thawed body cells is no higher than for babies conceived by other means.
+Also the risk of a miscarriage remains the same.

 During cryopreservation, we place the body cells in liquid nitrogen.
 They cool down to up to 196 degrees Celsius.
-Before freezing, we remove water from the cells.
-Thereby we avoid the crystal formation, which would destroy the cells.
+Before freezing, we remove water from the cells, in order to avoid the formation of crystals, which would destroy the cells.
 This method is called vitrification ("glazing").
 It has been used successfully for over ten years.
 Despite the low temperature, the vital functions of the cells are preserved.

 Cryopreservation is mainly used in these two situations:

 1. ) cryopreservation in the course of artificial insemination

 As part of a fertility treatment, we can freeze sperm, eggs and supernumerary embryos.